cosmos/testnets/devnet/README.md

 ## Faucet

-* Visit `faucet.polypore.xyz` to request tokens and check your address balance.
+* Visit `faucet-2.polypore.xyz` to request tokens and check your address balance.

 ## How to Join